Ohyamashimo Formation

-The Ohyamashimo Formation(大山下層) is an Early Cretaceous (Albian) geologic formation, distributed in Tamba and Tamba-Sasayama, Hyogo Prefecture, Japan.
+The Ohyamashimo Formation(大山下層) is an Lower Cretaceous (Albian) geologic formation, distributed in Tamba and Tamba-Sasayama, Hyogo Prefecture, Japan.
 It has been dated to the early-mid Albian, between 112.1 ± 0.4 Ma and 106.4 ± 0.4 Ma.
 The depositional environment represents a fluvial system with a subhumid to semi-arid climate.
 The Ohyamashimo Formation was called the 'Lower Formation' of the Sasayama Group before it was named in 2017.